ConvLab/ConvLab-3/data/unified_datasets/README.md

     preprocess()
 ```

-- `data.zip`: (also available in https://huggingface.co/ConvLab) the zipped directory contains:
+- `data.zip`: the zipped directory contains:
   - `ontology.json`: dataset ontology, contains descriptions, state definition, etc.
-  - `dialogues.json`, a list of all dialogues in the dataset.
+  - `dialogues.json`: a list of all dialogues in the dataset.
   - other necessary files such as databases.
+- `dummy_data.json`: a list of 10 dialogues from `dialogues.json` for illustration.
+- `$dataset.py`: dataset loading script for Hugging Face's `Datasets`.
+- `dataset_infos.json`: dataset metadata for Hugging Face's `Datasets`.

 Datasets that require database interaction should also include the following file:
 - `database.py`: load the database and define the query function: